silverstripe/cwp/docs/en/02_Features/01_Solr_search/04_Default_search_index.md

 }
 ```

-This index extends the core `CwpSearchIndex` abstract class, which includes additional functionality specific to CWP.
+This index extends the core `CWP\Search\CwpSearchIndex` abstract class, which includes additional functionality specific to CWP.
-Please note that if you want to index other database fields or need to create a custom index, it is necessary to extend this base class (`CwpSearchIndex`) in order to use much of the functionality detailed in this section (e.g. spell checking).
+Please note that if you want to index other database fields or need to create a custom index, it is necessary to extend this base class (`CWP\Search\CwpSearchIndex`) in order to use much of the functionality detailed in this section (e.g. spell checking).

 *Note:* The line `$this->addFilterField('ShowInSearch');` is a standard requirement for all CWP recipe versions, and will need to be added to any custom indexes created.